ati-ozgur/course-programming-languages/syllabus.md

 Most Examples will be given in  C# and javascript.
 Some examples could be given in other languages like C/C++ or java or python.
 Most modern programming languages incorporated a lot of programming language concepts to their core in recent years.
-For example anonymous function exists in javascript, C# and python.
+For example anonymous functions exists in javascript, C# and python.
 This is not a basic course.
 Following topics are prerequisite fundamental concepts: